gentoo-mirror/flussence/README.rst

   overlay`_, which support running from custom directories and don't spawn/depend on tmux (recent versions of the game support rcon).

+  There are rumours of the Java overlay getting an up-to-date version of this soon, so this may become obsolete.

 * ``games-util/c10t``: c10t_ git ebuild

   A minimal ebuild that builds/installs the "c10t" binary.
-Needs improvement.

-* ``media-sound/pulseaudio``

-  This is just a workaround for `Bug 519530`_, though I've been using it before that was filed.
-This ebuild should go away eventually.
+Contains some self-written patches to hack light/height map rendering back in.

-* ``media-video/get_iplayer``: get_iplayer 2.86
+* ``media-video/get_iplayer``: get_iplayer 2.90

   This exists because the one in another overlay had a mandatory mplayer dependency and I'd switched to mpv.